Instructions for Preparing the Cash Analysis Report for Non-Public School Food Authorities

 |Line 3d.||Fringe Benefits - Enter the associated fringe benefits paid amount for those employees reported in Line 3c.|

-Equipment - Enter the amount spent on purchases of equipment for the school nutrition program.
+Equipment - Enter the total amount spent on equipment purchases.

-Utilities - Enter the amount for utilities that are a direct expense to the school nutrition program.
+Utilities - Enter the amount for utilities that are a direct expense to the SFA's Child Nutrition programs.

-*Note: For the utilities to be a direct expense, the meter must be located in the kitchen area, and the specific area must be listed on the utility bill.
+*Please Note: For the utilities to be a direct expense, the meter must be in the kitchen area, and the specific area must be listed on the utility bill.

 Closing Balance & Other Calculations